greenboxal/doggohub/doc/administration/auth/ldap.md

   #
   sync_ssh_keys: false

-# GitLab EE only: add more LDAP servers
+# DoggoHub EE only: add more LDAP servers
 # Choose an ID made of a-z and 0-9 .
 This ID will be stored in the database
-# so that GitLab can remember which LDAP server a user belongs to.
+# so that DoggoHub can remember which LDAP server a user belongs to.
 # uswest2:
 #   label:
 #   host: